pierrepo/seq-to-first-iso/doc/knime_config.md

 ### Set up the conda environment

 #### Create a conda environment
-In the GitHub repository, go to *knime/environment-knime.yml* and download the [raw version](https://raw.githubusercontent.com/pierrepo/seq-to-first-iso/master/knime/environment-knime.yml) of the file (*Right click → Save a ...*).<br>
+In the GitHub repository, go to *knime/environment-knime.yml* and download the [raw version](https://raw.githubusercontent.com/pierrepo/seq-to-first-iso/master/knime/environment-knime.yml) of the file (*Right click → Save as ...*).<br>
 Then in the directory where *environment-knime.yml* was downloaded use:

 ```shell